GPUOpen-LibrariesAndSDKs/RenderPipelineShaders/README.md

 ```
 Please see [./tools/rps_hlslc/README.md](./tools/rps_hlslc/README.md) for usage details.

 Currently, the RPS SDK is released under the AMD Internal Evaluation License.
+We intend to transition to a much more permissive license after the open beta period.
 We welcome everyone to try it out and appreciate any feedback!

 If you are interested in using it in a future engine or title product, please contact an AMD Alliance Manager or Developer Technology engineer.

 ## Third-Party Software